BE PREPARED

 You ask yourself, “How do I explain to my family and friends that I’ve been psychologically disqualified from being a cop?
 With everything I went through in the Marines....”

 Finally, you receive the phone call you’ve been waiting for.
-The private psychologist received your file and he wants to meet with you to discuss the documentation.
+The private psychologist has received your file and wants to meet with you to discuss the documentation.
 He then informs you that you were psychologically disqualified due to “Poor stress tolerance— PTSD.”
-He further indicates that while there were no data to suggest an inability to manage stress at the time of your evaluation with the police department.
-Apparently the 10% disability pension from the VA made you a “marked man.”
+He further indicates that there was no evidence of an inability to manage stress at the time of your evaluation with the police department.
+Apparently, the 10% disability pension from the VA made you a “marked man.”

 Unfortunately, this scenario is playing itself out over and over again across the country.
 Troops returning from the military, aspiring to work in law enforcement positions, are finding that instead of their military experience being viewed as a positive asset, they are deemed “psychologically broken.”

 When transitioning from the military to civilian life, normal men and women will no doubt grapple with symptoms of PTSD, particularly those who were exposed to the theater of war.
-However, we must recognize that these symptoms generally dissipate with time, and that they should not prevent experienced troops from pursuing careers in law enforcement.
+However, we must recognize that these symptoms generally dissipate over time and should not prevent experienced troops from pursuing careers in law enforcement.